Garrett Cooper Player Props: Marlins vs. Red Sox

 Red Sox Pitching Rankings

-- The Red Sox have the 20th-ranked team ERA across all MLB pitching staffs (4.38).
+- The Red Sox's 4.45 team ERA ranks 23rd across all league pitching staffs.

-- Red Sox pitchers combine to give up 100 total home runs at a rate of 1.3 per game (to rank 23rd in baseball).
+- Red Sox pitchers combine to give up 102 total home runs at a clip of 1.3 per game (to rank 23rd in the league).

-- Whitlock (4-2 with a 4.50 ERA and 39 strikeouts in 46 2/3 innings pitched) gets the start for the Red Sox, his ninth of the season.
+- Ort (1-1) gets the start for the Red Sox, his second of the season.

-- The right-hander last appeared on Wednesday against the Minnesota Twins, when he went seven innings, allowing four earned runs while giving up eight hits.

-- The 27-year-old has an ERA of 4.50, with 7.6 strikeouts per nine innings, in eight games this season.
-Opponents have a .278 batting average against him.
+- In his most recent time out -- out of the bullpen on Sunday -- the righty tossed scoreless two-thirds of an inning against the Chicago White Sox while surrendering one hit.

 © 2023 Data Skrive.
 All rights reserved.